soda480/ansi2mp/README.md

 [![python](https://img.shields.io/badge/python-3.6-teal)](https://www.python.org/downloads/)

-A simple ANSI-based terminal that provides various capabilities for showing off and/or scaling out your programs execution; a Terminal, a ProgressBar and MP4ansi - an abstraction of multiprocessing that leverages both the Terminal and ProgressBar.
+A simple ANSI-based terminal that provides various capabilities for showing off and/or scaling out your programs execution.
+MP4ansi is an abstraction of multiprocessing that leverages both the Terminal and ProgressBar.
 See the [examples](https://github.com/soda480/mp4ansi/tree/master/examples) for more detail.

 ## Installation ##
 ```bash